 - help rebuild joint tissue and cartilage to relieve arthritis symptoms

 Over time, these natural remedies for arthritis have dramatically:

-- improved flexibility of motion (my neck, my husband's knees)
+- improved flexibility of motion (my neck, my husband's knees and now his shoulder)

 - reduced inflammation